10 Nov 2019

 Canada.
 The city is bilingual (French/English) and known for its

 international atmosphere.
-Montreal is known for its vibrate research environment,
+Montreal offers a vibrate research environment,

 hosting five major universities and several research centers in the domains

 of Operations Research and Machine Learning.
-The successful
+The successful candidates will

 * Candidate profile